What Is llms.txt? Shopify Guide for 2026

 Short answer: llms.txt is a plain-text Markdown file you place at the root of your store, for example yourstore.com/llms.txt.
 It tells AI systems such as ChatGPT, Claude, Perplexity, and Gemini which pages on your site matter most and what those pages are about.

-This guide explains what llms.txt is, why it emerged, what belongs inside it, which AI engines use it, and how to create one for a Shopify store.
+This guide explains what llms.txt is, why it emerged, what belongs inside it, how to think about platform support, and how to create one for a Shopify store.

 The 30-second version